Safety Practices

 Environmental Control and Monitoring Systems

-Vertical gardens need careful environmental control to keep plants healthy and ensure safety.
+Vertical-gardens need careful environmental control to keep plants healthy and ensure safety.
 With 90% of businesses seeing environmental monitoring as crucial, strong control systems are essential for success.

 Vertical Garden Environmental Monitoring

-Modern vertical garden management uses advanced monitoring tech for real-time insights.
+Modern vertical-garden management uses advanced monitoring tech for real-time insights.
 The use of IoT devices has boosted monitoring by 50%.
 This allows for more precise data and better risk management.

 Temperature and Humidity Management

-Keeping the right temperature and humidity is key for vertical garden health.
+Keeping the right temperature and humidity is key for vertical-garden health.
 Rules often set specific ranges to avoid plant stress and damage:

 • California workplace standards suggest temperatures between 68-78°F